marlonrichert/zsh-edit/README.md

 #        >       >          >   >        >   >      >                 >
 % dscl . -read ~/ UserShell; git config --get status.showUntrackedFiles
 # <       <       <          <   <        <   <      <
-# A bit better, but skips punctuation-only words & doesn't find SubWords.
+# A bit better, but skips _all_ punctuation clusters & doesn't find SubWords.
 ```

 Zsh-Edit adds new widgets with better parsing rules that can find all the word boundaries that